NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/index.md

 ## Installation

-The latest stable release of PowerSimulationsDynamics can be installed using the Julia package manager with
+The latest stable release of PowerSimulationsDynamics.jl can be installed using the Julia package manager with

 ```julia
 ] add PowerSimulationsDynamics